Permutation-equivariant quantum K-theory of Fermat singularities: Introduction

 The goal of this paper is to extend these methods to quantum K-theory, an analogue of GW theory introduced by A.~Givental and Y.-P.~Lee \cite{leeQuantumKtheoryFoundations2004}.
 It turns out that on the singularity side the relevant K-theoretic invariant are already defined: the definition of the virtual class in FJRW theory factors through K-theory since its early definition.
 The first example was the theory of the $A_{r-1}$ singularity which was identified to the theory of $r$th roots $\cL$ of the (log) canonical bundle; there, Polishchuk--Vaintrob \cite{polishchukAlgebraicConstructionWittens2001} and Chiodo \cite{chiodoWittenTopChern2006a} provided a definition of the relevant intersection numbers directly in $K$-theory.
+A later construction even produces objects in the derived category of the relevant moduli spaces \cite{polishchukMatrixFactorizationsCohomological2016}.

-The FJRW algebraic construction of \cite{polishchukMatrixFactorizationsCohomological2016} is a generalisation of these and, as argued by Guéré \cite[\S3, ``The K-theoretic FJRW theory'']{guereCongruencesKtheoreticGromov2023}, it is essentially a K-class.
-In genus 0, in the case of the quintic hypersurface, such a K-class boils down to the Euler characteristics of the K-theoretic Euler class $\lambda_{-1}$ of the vector bundle $R^1\pi_*\cL^{\oplus 5}$, where $\pi\colon \cC\to \cM$ is the universal (twisted) curve on the moduli space $\cM$ of $5$th roots $\cL$ of the (log) canonical bundle, see \eqref{intro:equ:lambda}.
+We consider the case of the so-called Fermat polynomial $W=\sum_{i=0}^{N}X_{i}^{r}$.
+Under the concavity assumption, the K-class for the FJRW invariants of $W$ boils down to the K-theoretic Euler class $\lambda_{-1}$ of the vector bundle $R^1\pi_*\cL^{\oplus N+1}$, where $\pi\colon \cC\to \cM$ is the universal (twisted) curve on the moduli space $\cM$ of $r$th roots $\cL$ of the (log) canonical bundle \cite{polishchukMatrixFactorizationsCohomological2016,tsengWallCrossingGenusZero2016,guereCongruencesKtheoreticGromov2023}.
 In this paper, we deal with a refinement of quantum K-theory introduced by Givental under the name of \emph{permutation-equivariant quantum K-theory} \cite{giventalPermutationEquivariantQuantumKtheory}: its invariants encode not only the Euler characteristics, but rather the full $S_n$-module structure of the virtual fundamental sheaf (see \Cref{defn:invariants}).